martynamichalewicz00/saved_generated_passwords/README.md

 ## Features

-- Select the length of the generated password.
+- Select the length of the password to generate.
 - Choice of whether the password should have special characters or numbers.
 - Choosing whether a password should consist of lowercase and uppercase letters.
 - Preview of previously saved passwords.